kbelisar/datalark/README.md

 ## Minutes Exercised

 Taking a look at the 'minutes_exercised' variable, many many of the responses expressed in minutes include the word "minutes" (or an equivalent short-form).
 Additionally, many responses are expressed in hours.
-Both the `clean_measures()` and the `change_measures()` functions would be useful in cleaning these data.
+Both the `clean_measures()` and the `change_measures()` functions would be useful in cleaning these data:

 ```
 dl_data$minutes_exercised2 <- clean_measures(dl_data$minutes_exercised, type = "minutes", symbols = T)